-Administrative Panel finds that College policy has been violated, both parties may submit Impact Statements to the Title IX Coordinator or Deputy Title IX Coordinator within five (5) business days.
-Impact Statements will present the parties with the opportunity to share any information they would like the Administrative Panel to consider when assigning a sanction.

-- 5. The Title IX Coordinator or Deputy Title IX Coordinator will reconvene the Administrative Panel and provide it with the Impact Statements and judicial/disciplinary history summary (date, charge, and disciplinary action) of the respondent, if applicable, along with any available precedents, i.e., sanctions imposed in similar cases. - 6.
-The Administrative Panel will consider all of the documents and information provided in determining the appropriate sanction. - 7.
-To the extent permitted by law, the Complainant and Respondent will be informed simultaneously, in writing, no later than one (1) business day following the conclusion of the disciplinary proceeding, of (a) the determination and the outcome of any disciplinary or other action arising out of an allegation of sexual misconduct and/or related retaliation; (b) the rationale for the result and any sanction(s); and (c) Trinity's procedures for appealing the outcome. - 8.
+- 5. If the Administrative Hearing Panel finds that College policy has been violated, that same panel will reconvene to assign a sanction.
+The Title IX Coordinator or a Deputy Title IX Coordinator will provide the Complainant and the Respondent (5) business days to prepare and Impact Statement, which will be shared with the Administrative Hearing Panel prior to the panel imposing a sanction.
+The Title IX Coordinator or a Deputy Title IX Coordinator will also provide the panel with a summary of the judicial/disciplinary history (date, charge, and disciplinary action) of the respondent, if applicable, along with any available sanctioning precedents in similar cases.
+The Administrative Hearing Panel will consider all of the documents and information provided in determining an appropriate sanction. - 6.
+To the extent permitted by law, the Complainant and Respondent will be informed simultaneously, in writing, no later than one (1) business day following the conclusion of the disciplinary proceeding, of (a) the determination and the outcome of any disciplinary or other action arising out of an allegation of sexual harassment and/or related retaliation; (b) the rationale for the result and any sanction(s); and (c) the College's procedures for appealing the outcome. - 7.
 Sanctions will be imposed by the Appropriate College Official.
 Sanctions against a faculty member are subject to the procedure outlined in "Appendix B.9" of the Faculty Manual.
-Both parties to the case will be notified in writing of the final decision simultaneously.
+Both parties to the case will be notified in writing of the decision simultaneously.